 Sickle cell disease, also known as sickle cell anemia, is an inherited disorder that affects an estimated 100,000 Americans.
-It is most common among African Americans and Hispanics.
-Currently, the only potentially curative treatment available for sickle cell disease is blood or bone marrow transplant.
+While sickle cell disease can affect anyone, it is most common in people whose ancestors came from Africa, the Middle East, India and Spanish-speaking regions in the Western Hemisphere (Central and South America except Brazil, Spain and the Caribbean).
+Currently, the only potentially curative treatment available for sickle cell disease is blood and marrow transplant.

 What is sickle cell disease?

 In healthy red blood cells, hemoglobin carries oxygen, creating a smooth, round cell shape.
 With sickle cell disease, defective hemoglobin causes red blood cells to become stiff, taking on a sickle or crescent shape that blocks blood flow.
 While normal blood cells live 90-120 days, sickle cells only last 10-20 days.
 Making new cells at this rate becomes difficult for the body, resulting in reduced red blood cells and anemia.
 In addition, sickle cells can stick to blood vessel walls, stopping or slowing the flow of blood.
 When this occurs, oxygen cannot reach the nearby tissue.
 This can cause sudden and severe pain.

 A defective gene called the sickle cell gene is responsible for the disease.
 People with sickle cell disease are born with 2 sickle cell genes, 1 from each parent.
 If you only receive 1 sickle cell gene, you have what is called sickle cell trait.
 When this occurs, you are generally healthy and do not develop symptoms; however, you can pass the gene on to your children.